perriera/for_interfaces/vm/digitalocean/README.md

 #### Shortcut to VSC
 In the case where you just happen to be inside VSC
-- Go 'Terminal->New Terminal` and paste the contents of the clipboard:
+- Go `Terminal->New Terminal` and paste the contents of the clipboard:

 			ssh dev@ip_address